fico-ita/po_245_2023_T3/docs/index.md

 The documentation is organized in 4 topcis, according to the type:

-1. Tutorials
-2. How-To guides
+1. How-To guides
+1. Example
-3. Reference
+3. API Reference
-4. Explanation
+4. Developer Guide

-On the Tutorial topic, the reader will find a learning-oriented documentation, with a practical application of the solution.
 The How-To guides topic is a documentation with a step-by-step guide to perform a specific task.
+On the Example topic, the reader will find a learning-oriented documentation, with a practical application of the solution.
-The Reference topic is a documentation with a detailed description of the methods and techniques used in the solution.
-The Explanation topic is a documentation with a detailed description of the solution, with the purpose of clarifying the decisions made during the development of the solution.
+The API Reference topic is a documentation with a detailed description of the methods and techniques used in the solution.
+The Developer Guide topic is a documentation with a detailed description of the solution, with the purpose of clarifying the decisions made during the development of the solution.

 ## FICO packages